 - Be willing to join and be active on an approved online forum for regular dosing advice.
 If you are limited in your access to the Internet, we can make exceptions to this rule and work with you on other options.

 Please note: we are a small, all-volunteer organization.
 We process applications as soon as possible, but it may take up to 1-2 weeks to receive a response.
-Our initial contact with you will be by email.
+Our initial contact with you will be by email; please be sure to check your Spam folder.
+If you have not heard from us after 2 weeks, please contact us.
 If accepted for assistance, clients are required to be courteous and respectful to Case Managers or other DCIN personnel.
 DCIN reserves the right to withdraw assistance from clients who are abusive or harassing to Case Managers or other DCIN personnel, all of whom are volunteers.